 I also came across this simple tutorial to wrap my gifts this year with some denim leftover fabric.
 You can follow the same tutorial and adapt it with any fabric your like, isn’t it clever?
 Plus it’s eco-friendly, because you can always reuse the fabric after Christmas for other crafts.

-Products and sources: Paper Trees by Fab Goose, gold wreath by Terrain, Paper ornaments by H&M Home, glass baubles by Louise Roe Copenhagen, Tree skirt by Terrain, Vintage rattan chair by Pop Vintages, TV – The Frame by Samsung, Gallery print from FrenchByDesign print shop, Scissors Print by Alana Cavanagh, “Make Art not war” print from Imaginus Posters.
+Products and sources: Paper Trees by Fab Goose, gold wreath by Terrain, Paper ornaments by H&M Home, glass baubles by Louise Roe Copenhagen, Tree skirt by Terrain, Vintage rattan chair by Pop Vintages (shop now closed), TV – The Frame by Samsung, Gallery print from FrenchByDesign print shop, Scissors Print by Alana Cavanagh, “Make Art not war” print from Imaginus Posters.

 To follow the progress of our holiday decor, check my Instagram for upcoming fresh updates!
 Cheers, and happy holiday decorating!
 Xo, Si-